-Because individual students experience their particular disability differently, it is not possible to outline all possibilities, nor will every accommodation apply to every student with the same disability.
-Iliff will engage in a collaborative effort with students with qualified disabilities to reasonably accommodate such students' needs.
-Students are encouraged to contact the Iliff Advising Center about their needs for specific accommodations.
+Iliff will engage in a collaborative effort with students with qualified disabilities to provide reasonable accommodatations.
+Students are encouraged to contact the Iliff Advising Center, or the Disabity Officer at Iliff about their needs for specific accommodations.

 Accommodations are arranged on an individual basis and may not be identical to those previously used by a student.
-Students should allow a reasonable amount of time for their request to be reviewed and accommodations to be arranged.
+Students should allow an adequate amount of time for their request to be reviewed and accommodations to be arranged.
 Reasonable accommodation does not always equate to the best equipment or services available; nor does it require fundamental alteration of academic programs or the imposition of undue burden on the institution.
+Iliff, as with other institutions of higher education are not obligated to provide personal aids and services such as attendants, individually prescribed devices such as wheelchairs, readers for personal use or study, or other devices and services of a personal nature.